About

 Everyone can find his treasure and purpose in life.

-My source of living is – art.
+My treasure is – art.
 Art is what I would call the ‘soul’ of my life.
-It’s my treasure.

-I work and live in London and in Tel Aviv, where I ride on bicycle.
+I work and live in London and in Tel Aviv, where I ride a bicycle.

-In my blog there are posts in Hebrew and in English.
+In my blog there are posts in English.

 Taj Mahal, March 2008